gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Example:**

-Assume the method is called ass follows
+Assume the method is called as follows

 ```
     getOciEndpointForLocalOciArtefact("example.com/test", "0.1.1")